CognitiveScale/cortex-certifai-examples/models/containerized_model/DEPLOYMENT.md

 `<service-name>` : should be the same as `metadata.name` under `kind:Service` in `generated-container-model/deployment.yml` file.
 `<namespace` : `containermodel` (default namespace)

-### SSH into the bastian host
+### SSH into the bastion host
-This step is only need if you don't have access to kubernetes from your local machine.
-SSH into the bastian host which has access to the k8s cluster.
+This step is only needed if you don't have access to kubernetes from your local machine.
+SSH into the bastion host which has access to the k8s cluster.

 If you have local access, then install certifai packages from `packages/all` folder inside the toolkit.
 ```